OpenOCL/openocl.github.io/_posts/2019-04-21-tutorial-01-modeling-double-cartpole.md

 ![Kinetic energy of the second pole](/assets/posts/tut01/K_2@2x.gif)

 For the potential energy of the system we again sum the potential energies of the individual parts.
 The cart has constant potential energy as it can not move up or down in the earth gravitational field.
-We can therefore omit it as it would be elimiated in the equations later.
+We can therefore omit it as it would be eliminated in the equations later.

 The potential energy of the first pole is